 - Sexy Sadie

 - Everybody’s Got Something To Hide Except Me And My Monkey

 - Don’t Pass Me By

 - Long Long Long

 A quick analysis shows 7 of the top 10 songs are by Paul McCartney.
 George’s great song “While My Guitar Gently Weeps” is #2, but his other three songs are at the bottom of the list, with only the short not-really-a-song “Wild Honey Pie” lower.
 While not exact science, I think we can agree that the public’s top 15 songs would make a much better single album than the bottom 15.

-The White Album is the one where it became very obvious which Beatle had written each song.
+On The White Album it’s obvious which Beatle was the main writer of each song.
 There was also less co-writing by John and Paul.
 Still, the Beatles stayed together, and there was a lot of great music to come!